Media freedom, independence and diversity

-MISA Malawi is campaigning for legislative, institutional and policy changes that enhance an independent, pluralistic and sustainable three-tier system of broadcasting in line with regional and international instruments and standards on broadcasting, including the African Charter on Broadcasting (PDF).
+MISA Malawi also actively campaigns for media law reform and institutional and policy changes that further an independent, pluralistic and sustainable three-tier system of broadcasting.

-The three-tier system of broadcasting, which includes community, public and commercial broadcasting, enhances diversity and can help combat the domination of state broadcasters and the exclusion of minority voices.
+The three-tier system means having community, public and commercial broadcasting that provide content for local, regional and national audiences.
+It enhances diversity and can help combat the domination of state broadcasters and the exclusion of minority voices.

 Community media is operated in the community, for the community, about the community and by the community.
 It is independent, free from political or commercial interference and can provide public platforms for debate and discussion, and also promote social agendas.